isc-projects/kea-anterius/README.md

 ![anterius_settings_ca_address](https://raw.githubusercontent.com/isc-projects/kea-anterius/master/public/images/screenshots/anterius_settings.png)

-- To select mode of operation, from the Anterius Settings option in the menu, set the CA address(host:port) accordingly.
+- To select server host machine, browse to the Anterius Settings option from the menu and select from the list of available hostnames.
+- Navigate to the Kea Hostname List in the settings page to add/edit/delete server host machine details.

   - For local server (default mode), set address = localhost:8000
   - For remote server, set address = <public_ip:port>